Marketing Intermediate Updated 2026-03-22

 It spans every channel that can generate a sale: SEO, paid ads, email, social media, influencer partnerships, and content marketing.
 What makes ecommerce marketing distinct is the direct path from impression to purchase.
 There’s no sales team in the middle.
 Your website IS the salesperson.
 Every product page, checkout flow, and email sequence needs to do the selling.

 Global ecommerce sales reached $5.8 trillion in 2023, according to eMarketer, and are projected to hit $8 trillion by 2027.
-The market is massive — but so is the competition.
+The market is massive.
+But so is the competition.
 Standing out requires more than just listing products.

 Why Does Ecommerce Marketing Matter?